douglas-f/douglas-f.github.io/_posts/2015-10-28-Inactive-Computer-Account-Cleanup.md

 $InactiveComputers | select name, lastlogondate, distinguishedname | Export-Csv $Path\$Filename -NoTypeInformation
 ```

-Now I will loop through all of those results, disable the AD account and move it to the termed computers OU.
+Now I will loop through all of those results, disable the AD account, and move it to the termed computers OU.

 ```powershell
 foreach ($computer in $InactiveComputers)